eclipse-embed-cdt/eclipse-plugins/README-MAINTAINER.md

 - expand the 'Contribution: Embedded CDT'
 - select **Mapped Repository**
 - right click: **Show Properties View**
-- in the right side, edit the **Location** field to the new pre-release p2 URL (like `https://download.eclipse.org/embed-cdt/releases/6.0.0/p2/` and press Enter
+- in the right side, edit the **Location** field to the new release p2 URL (like `https://download.eclipse.org/embed-cdt/releases/6.0.0/p2/` and press Enter
 - select all the features in the contribution, right-click and choose **Fix Versions**
 - select the Contribution and **Validate**
 - select the Aggregation and **Validate**